tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 ```

 #### Waiting for the pipeline to complete
-After you've triggered your pipeline in the DAGs view, you can watch as your pipeline completes processing.
+After you've triggered your pipeline, in the DAGs view, you can watch the progress of your pipeline while it is running.
 As each component runs, the outline color of the component in the DAG graph will change to show its state.
 When a component has finished processing the outline will turn dark green to show that it's done.

 ![dag-step7.png](images/airflow_workshop/dag-step7.png)